 I played around with mind mapping software a few years ago as a brainstorming tool for an internal project.
 It proved to be such a great reference asset that we added it to our arsenal of tools when working with our clients websites.

-If you haven’t used Mind Map software before it basically is a node based visual schematic builder.
-Mind Maps allow users to quickly and easily put together a tree based node structure and show a hierarchy of Ideas, Objects, Options, Processes and just about anything else you can think of.
-Nodes can be titled color coded and referenced.
+If you haven’t used Mind Mapping software before, it basically is a node based visual schematic builder.
+Mind Maps allow users to quickly and easily put together a tree based node structure.
+You can show a hierarchy of Ideas, Objects, Options, Processes and just about anything else you can think of.
+Nodes can be titled, color coded, and referenced.
 Most Mind Map software allows you to expand and contract different child node trees with their parents and branching nodes.

-When brainstorming GotWebDesigners.com I used it for a broad range of concepts having to do with the project this way I could give a full presentation on the scope of the work.
-This became extremely helpful when trying to communicate the functionality of the website and it's information architecture.
-When the project got cold after getting swamped with work it made it so much easier to reference and jump back into later that year.
-I can’t tell you how much time it saved us when everyone had to get on the same page again.
+When brainstorming for one of my own projects I used it for a broad range of concepts.
+This way I could give a full presentation on the scope of the work and all it’s parts.
+This tool is helpful when trying to communicate the website structure and functionality.
+Sometimes side project would go cold after getting swamped with work.
+A clean mind map made easy to reference again and jump back on it later that year.
+I can’t tell you how much time it saved us when everyone had to switch gears and try to get on the same page again.